wkhere/stackless/Doc/library/zipfile.rst

 defined in `PKZIP Application Note
 <http://www.pkware.com/business_and_developers/developer/appnote/>`_.

-This module does not currently handle ZIP files which have appended comments, or multi-disk ZIP files.
+This module does not currently handle multi-disk ZIP files, or ZIP files which have appended comments (although it correctly handles comments added to individual archive members---for which see the :ref:`zipinfo-objects` documentation).
 It can handle ZIP files that use the ZIP64 extensions (that is ZIP files that are more than 4 GByte in size).
-It supports decryption of encrypted files in ZIP archives, but it cannot currently create an encrypted file.
+It supports decryption of encrypted files in ZIP archives, but it currently cannot create an encrypted file.
+Decryption is extremely slow as it is implemented in native python rather than C.

+For other archive formats, see the :mod:`bz2`, :mod:`gzip`, and :mod:`tarfile` modules.

-The available attributes of this module are:
+The module defines the following items:

 .. exception:: BadZipfile